Shetland: Climate

 Shetland has an oceanic temperate maritime climate (Köppen: Cfb), bordering on, but very slightly above average in summer temperatures, the subpolar variety, with long, relatively mild winters and short cool summers.
 The climate all year round is moderate owing to the influence of the surrounding seas, with average night-time low temperatures a little above 1 °C in January and February and average daytime high temperatures of near 14 °C in July and August.
 The highest temperature on record was 27.8 °C on 6 August 1910 at Sumburgh Head and the lowest -8.9 °C in the Januaries of 1952 and 1959.
-The frost-free period may be as little as three months.

 The general character of the climate is windy, cloudy and often wet, with at least 2 mm of rain falling on more than 250 days a year.
 Average yearly precipitation is 1252 mm, with November through January the wettest months, averaging 5.6 to 5.9 inches of precipitation, mostly rain.
 Snowfall is usually confined to the period November to February, and snow seldom lies on the ground for more than a day.

-Snow generally falls in the form of cumulonimbus or towering cumulus showers produced by the resultant instability when sea-surface temperatures are warm relative to colder air aloft.
+Snow generally falls in the form of cumulonimbus showers produced by the resultant instability when sea-surface temperatures are warm relative to colder air aloft.
 Snow very rarely, if ever, falls steady for prolonged periods.
 Somewhat less precipitation falls from April to July, although on average, no month receives less than 50 mm.
-Fog is common during summer due to the cooling effect of the sea on mild southerly airflows.
+Fog is common during summer due to the cooling effect of the sea on mild southerly airmasses.

 Because of the islands' latitude, on clear winter nights the northern lights can sometimes be seen in the sky, while in summer there is almost perpetual daylight, a state of affairs known locally as the "simmer dim".
 Annual bright sunshine averages 1110 hours, and overcast days are common.